How to become a Chinese Translator?

 A Chinese translator translates written texts from Chinese into another language or vice versa.
 You must analyze, edit, and rewrite in the target language to do this.

 Advanced competency in at least two languages is mandatory.
-This includes Chinese and one more language, so conveying messages from one language to another is easy.
+This includes Chinese and another language, so conveying messages between them is easy.

-Translators usually translate the documents into their mother tongue or into one where they hold an advanced ability.
+Translators usually translate documents into their mother tongue or into a language in which they are proficient.

 For example, if you speak Chinese as a second language, you will translate it into your mother tongue, say, Spanish.
 But, of course, this isn’t always the case, as it depends on your language skills.

 The translator’s job is to understand the text in the source language.
-Then, it translates natural and correct texts into the target language.
+Then it translates natural, correct texts into the target language.
 In addition to being grammatically correct, this should also be culturally appropriate.

 Translators convey the original author’s meaning and context in their final output as much as possible.